matthewsalmon/wordfeud/README.md

 # wordfeud
-Some utilities for the wloh
+Some utilities for the wloh (wordfeud league of honour)